Safe Routes to School Sidewalks

 A video produced by HCTV (Haltom City Television, Charter Cable Channel 190) about this project can be seen here.

 Tags: video, grant, Safe Routes to School, sidewalks

 Community ProjectsFeatured News & Events

-Representatives from Keep Haltom City Beautiful and the city of Haltom City joined Mayor Pro-Tem Bob Watkins to present Petworld with the Business of the Quarter Award for the...
+Representatives from Keep Haltom City Beautiful and the city of Haltom City joined Mayor Pro-Tem, Bob Watkins, and Council Member, Dr. An Truong, to present Taco Bell with...

 Similarly Tagged Articles